Yield Monitor Performance in Hilly Terrain

 But, when harvesting uphill, gravity reduces the impact force.
 Conversely, when harvesting downhill, the impact is increased by gravity.
 If a farmer decides to harvest a slope at an angle, then some grain misses the plate altogether.

 With FarmTRX, yield is measured by the mass volume.
 Two optical sensors, a transmitter and receiver, are installed on either side of the clean grain elevator.
-They capture yield volume on each paddle as it passes, measuring the “blocked” time when the receiver does not see the transmitted beam.
+They capture yield volume on each paddle as it passes, measuring the sensor blocked time when the receiver does not see the transmitted beam.
 Since grain is measured as it’s moving up the elevator, not as it impacts against a plate, field slopes don’t affect the accuracy of recorded yield.

 ”“FarmTRX were the best results we’ve ever seen.
 We saw consistency and accurate yield mapping of the slopes and the soil,”